deltachat/deltachat-core-rust/scripts/README.md

 - `deny.sh` runs `cargo deny` for all Rust code in the project.

+- `codespell.sh` spellchecks the source code using `codespell` tool.

 - `../.github/workflows` contains jobs run by GitHub Actions.

 - `remote_tests_python.sh` rsyncs to a build machine and runs